javicanton/Telegram-app/README.md

 **Main Files:**

-- app.py`: Contains the main logic of the web application, including paths and associated functions.
+- `app.py`: Contains the main logic of the web application, including paths and associated functions.
 - `model.py`: Defines the machine learning model and data processing required to classify messages.
 - `scraper.py`: Is responsible for crawling and extracting messages from Telegram.

+## Configuration:

+Before running the application, it is essential to configure certain files for the tool to work properly:

+1. **Credentials.txt:**
+   This file is required for the Telegram tracker to work.
+You must include your own developer API keys here.
+If you don't already have API keys, you can get them by registering as a developer on Telegram.
+Once you have them, replace the corresponding values in `credentials.txt`.

+2. **telegram_channels.csv:**
+   This file contains a list of the Telegram channels you want to monitor.
+You can modify this file to include or remove channels according to your needs.
+Be sure to follow the correct format when adding new channels.

 ---

+# Telegram-app

 **Descripción:**
 Telegram-app es una herramienta de verificación de hechos diseñada para rastrear y etiquetar mensajes de alto rendimiento en Telegram con el objetivo de combatir la desinformación.